PlanB-Network/bitcoin-learning-management-system/README.md

 # Plan ₿ Network

-This is the repository for the PlanB Network website.
+This is the repository for the Plan B Network website.
 The goal of this project is to create a free, open-source, and community-driven platform to learn about Bitcoin.

 The repository holding the data for this project is [here](https://github.com/PlanB-Network/bitcoin-educational-content).